arturfriedrich/tik-tak-toe-singleplayer/README.md

 code by arturfriedrich ( https://github.com/arturfriedrich )
 inspiration by atibyte ( https://github.com/totex )

-you need to install pygame to this program by type in "pip install pygame" in the cmd window
+you need to install pygame to this program with "pip install pygame"